krishkpatil/portuguese-bank-data/README.md

 Data exploration, feature engineering and building a machine learning model.
 Evaluate dataset using F1 Score/Confusion Matrix/Accuracy Score.
 Evaluate subscription likelihood using a Logistic Regression and Gaussian Naive Bayes algorithm and compared the accuracy score.

-## Data

-The data was sourced from [this Kaggle competition](https://www.kaggle.com/henriqueyamahata/bank-marketing), which in turn references [this academic article](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing#)

-The academic article runs their own regression on the Portuguese bank data.

-The definitions of the columns are available in bank-additional-names.txt

 ## Approach

 1. Exploratory analysis of the dataset itself, evaluating the types of data available, examining the data types separately.